 when DHCP (or whatever) had finished.
 I don't know what the case is on

 HTCondor-users mailing list

-To unsubscribe, send a message to htcondor-users-request@xxxxxxxxxxx with a
+To unsubscribe, send a message to htcondor-users-request@xxxxxxxxxxx

 You can also unsubscribe by visiting